 2019 Centennial Achievement Doctorate Degree Awardees

 During the fall of 1987, the Graduate College and the Division of Campus Life established awards to recognize outstanding achievement and contributions of graduate students at the University of Arizona who have shown academic achievement despite facing challenging social, economic, or educational obstacles.
-In 2019, due to the philanthropic commitment of past Master’s Award recipient, Dr. William Broussard (MA, ‘02, and Ph.D., ‘07—Rhetoric, Composition, and the Teaching of the English Language) we are excited to share that the stipend awarded to the recipients was increased.
+In 2020, due to the philanthropic commitment of past Master’s Award recipient, Dr. William Broussard (MA, ‘02, and Ph.D., ‘07—Rhetoric, Composition, and the Teaching of the English Language) we are excited to share that a third Doctoral student will now be selected and awarded the Centennial Award.

 Jacqueline Joslyn is a doctoral candidate in sociology who grew up in Beaver Dams, New York.
 Jackie, a lesbian from an impoverished family, has endured many hardships in her quest for an education, including surviving childhood cancer and losing her mother from cancer.
 Prior to graduate school, Jackie was actively involved in supporting sexual assault survivors, the LGBTQ community, and advocating for campaign finance developments that reduce financial obstacles to participation in democracy.
 Her complex personal experiences with adversity and extensive interactions with people of diverse backgrounds inspired her to advocate for institutional changes within her department at UA.
 She has written a resource and survival guide as well as establishing and chairing a reciprocity-based emergency fund for sociology graduate students experiencing financial hardship.
 The emergency fund has been operating successfully for two years and has been supported predominantly by women and minorities.